nuxodin/ie11CustomProperties/README.md

 Use `<div style="--color:blue" ie-style="--color:blue">` for it

 #### specificity for properties containing "var()"
-...is always little highter, cause each selector gets an additional class-selector eg. `#header` results in `#header.iecp_u44`
+...is ~~always little~~ highter if vars are not served by root, cause each selector gets an additional class-selector eg. `#header` results in `#header.iecp_u44`